yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### OAuth 2 Token Instrospection feature identifier has changed
+### Changed the OAuth 2.0 Token Instrospection Feature Identifier
 - **Date:** 2021-May-04
 - **JIRA Ticket:** [LPS-131573](https://issues.liferay.com/browse/LPS-131573)

 #### What changed?

-The feature identifier for Token Introspection at OAuth2 has changed from `token_introspection` to `token.introspection` due to standarization of OAuth 2 constants.
+The OAuth 2.0 Token Instrospection Feature Identifier was changed from `token_introspection` to `token.introspection`.

 #### Who is affected?

-This affects any development that uses the Token Introspection feature identifier.
-For example where an OAuth2Application is added programatically with this specific feature enabled, or when inspecting an OAuth2Application to see if the feature is enabled.
+This affects you if you are using the Token Introspection feature identifier.
+Here are a couple use cases:

+- Adding an OAuth 2.0 application programatically with Token Introspection feature identifier enabled.
+- Checking if Token Introspection feature identifier is enabled for an OAuth 2.0 application.

 #### How should I update my code?

-If you are using the Token Introspection feature identifier, you should manually change it from `token_introspection` to `token.introspection`.
+Change the token from `token_introspection` to `token.introspection`.

 #### Why was this change made?

-This change was made to align and standarize all OAuth 2 constants in our code.
-We recommend that feature identifiers use a dot to separate words.
+This change was made to align and standarize all OAuth 2.0 constants in our code.
+We recommend using a dot to separate words in feature identifiers.

 ---------------------------------------